ScaleneNetwork/Cosmic-3D/README.md

 * Users should be able to load 3D Models from their NFTs into the game.
 * Scalene Network has allocated up to 100,000,000 Scalene (3D) Tokens to be distributed as in-game incentives over the course of the games entire lifetime.
-* Developers/contributors will be given access to Scalene NFTs
+* Developers/contributors will be given access to Scalene NFTs.
+* The properties of Scalene NFTs should influence gameplay such as bonus abilities or capacities.
 * Scalene NFTs are on the polygon network.
 To access the polygon testnet on metamask
 https://docs.matic.network/docs/develop/metamask/config-polygon-on-metamask/
 Recieve Test Coins on Matic
 https://faucet.polygon.technology/

 ## Fundraising
-* Contributors are welcome to create their own NFTs within the game for any accessories needed,
+* Contributors are welcome to create their own NFTs for the game for any accessories needed,
 such as shields, mining drills, weapons, booster jets etc.
 * There are no limits in this regard, except that the base of each ship in the game must be a Scalene NFT.